-Let’s take one of the most well-known North American fifth freedom flights as an example: Cathay Pacific’s flight from Vancouver to New York JFK.
+Let’s take one of the most well-known North American fifth freedom flights as an example: Singapore Airlines’s flight from Frankfurt to New York JFK.

-One example of such a flight is the British Airways service from London City Airport to New York JFK.
-This flight makes a refuelling stop in Shannon, Ireland, but customers aren’t able to book this flight from Shannon to either London or New York – it’s purely a technical stop.
+An example of such a flight is the now-defunct British Airways service from London City Airport to New York JFK.
+This flight made a refuelling stop in Shannon, Ireland, but customers weren’t able to book this flight from Shannon to either London or New York – it was purely a technical stop.

 Why Do Fifth Freedom Flights Exist?

-Some examples include Air India’s Toronto–Montreal–London–Delhi service and Alitalia’s Rome–Athens–Delhi–Bangkok–Hong Kong–Tokyo flight (imagine being on that one in today’s economy class seats).
+Some historical examples include Air India’s Toronto–Montreal–London–Delhi service and Alitalia’s Rome–Athens–Delhi–Bangkok–Hong Kong–Tokyo flight (imagine being on that in economy class).